HSQIntegrelec/node-red-contrib-flow-splitter/README.md

 }
 ```

-The user can freely edit the config file, the changes are taken into account at the next restart of the flows.
+You can freely edit the config file, the changes are taken into account at the next restart of the flows.

 - `fileFormat`: parsing language for your split source files (either `yaml` or `json`)
 - `destinationFolder`: path where to create the `tabs`, `subflows` and `config-nodes` sub-directories